stablekernel/aqueduct/source/docs/tut/getting-started.md

 An operation method is invoked to handle a specific operation.
 For a method to be an operation method, it must meet the following criteria:

-- It's declared in an `HTTPController` subclass.
+- It's declared in an `RESTController` subclass.
 - It returns a `Future<Response>`.
 - It has an annotation that indicates the HTTP method it handles, e.g. `@Bind.get()`.